Xuyuan0204/PersonalTrait/README.md

 ### 1. Data Preparation

-For individual training, we first need to store the corresponding activations at the target layer using `store_activation.py`.
+For individual data training (one intervention module for a single data point), we first store the corresponding activations at the target layer using `store_activation.py`.

 Example script: